jbcodeforce/yarfba/docs/serverless/apigtw.md

 API Gateway REST APIs use a synchronous request-response model.
 Always assess the type of endpoints:

 * **Edge-optimized** API Gateway will automatically configure a fully managed CloudFront distribution to provide lower latency access to the API.
-It also reduces TLS connection overhead, and it is designed for globally distributed clients
+It also reduces TLS connection overhead, and it is designed for globally distributed clients.
 * **Regional**, where client apps run in the same region as the API gateway, and most likely as the backends (Also for HTTP api).
 * **VPC or Private** to expose API from applications running within VPC.